MachineLemonade/docs/docs/customizing-your-image.md

+---
+title: "Customizing your Image"
+description: "Adding the right dependencies and packages to your image"
+date: 2018-07-17T00:00:00.000Z
+slug: "customizing-your-image"
+---

 ### Customizing your Docker image

 Now that you've started running Airflow with the Astro CLI, there will be some docker images running on your machine with their own mounted volumes.
 When going through this doc, keep in mind that the astro CLI is built on top of Docker Compose.